Diplolepis (wasp)

-Diplolepis is a genus of approximately fifty species in the gall wasp family Cynipidae.
+Diplolepis is a genus of approximately fifty species of gall-inducing wasps in the family Diplolepididae.
 The larvae induce galls on wild roses (Rosa), and rarely on domestic roses.

 Description

 Adults are small (3-6 mm) with a strongly arched mesosoma giving them a hunched appearance.
 Coloration ranges from entirely orange to reddish-brown or black.
 Larvae are legless and cream-colored with a weakly defined head.

 Galls formed by a given species can usually be distinguished from those of other species by the shape, size, placement, and ornamentation (smooth or spiny) of the gall, together with the identity of the host plant.
 However, gall morphology can be modified by the presence of inquilines and parasitoids.
 Some species induce galls on leaves, while others induce galls on stems or adventitious shoots.
 Depending on the species of wasp, galls may be single-chambered or multi-chambered, and detachable or integral.

 Range

 Diplolepis species occur throughout the holarctic region.
 While most described species are in the nearctic, it is likely many species remain to be discovered and described, particularly in the eastern palearctic.